Navid200/xDrip/docs/Nightscout/FreeDNS.md

 **Go to FreeDNS site:** [https://freedns.afraid.org/](https://freedns.afraid.org/)
 **Click on Sign up Free, and sign up.**  Make sure to choose a user ID excluding capital letters.
-If you include capital letters in your user ID, FreeDNS will convert it all to lowercase.
+If you include capital letters in your user ID, FreeDNS will convert them all to lowercase.
 **Please remember your password.**

 **Send activation email.**